ynnuSunny/Ethica.Social/README.md

 # Ethica.Social
- This is a social Media Plafrom.
-Which help people to stay mental stable u
+ This is a social Media Platform.
+Which help people to stay mental stable in vertual life.